Preconditioned Flow Matching: Flow Matching as Stochastic Regression

-Continuous time generative models construct a transport from a simple reference distribution $p_0$ (typically Gaussian) to a target data distribution $p_1$.
-Rather than learning a direct map $x_0 \mapsto x_1$, these models introduce a family of intermediate distributions $\{p_t\}_{t \in [0,1]}$ obtained by the interpolation
+Continuous-time generative models construct a transport from a simple reference distribution $p_0$ (typically Gaussian) to a target data distribution $p_1$.
+Rather than learning a direct map $x_0 \mapsto x_1$, flow matching introduces a family of intermediate states